matsu911/ckeditor5-phoenix/README.md

 ## Custom plugins 🧩

-Register custom CKEditor 5 plugins to extend functionality or add new features.
-This allows you to integrate your own plugins seamlessly into the editor.

-### Registering Custom Plugins

 To register a custom plugin, use the `registerCustomEditorPlugin` function.
 This function takes the plugin name and the plugin _reader_ that returns a class extending `Plugin`.

 ```javascript